 Small play button - The small play button is an controls option that can be turned on or off in the Controls section of the Customize panel.
 It’s a small play button that appears next to the play bar in the Wistia player.

 Social sharing - Social sharing is a tab in the Embed & Share modal on the video page.
 It provides a direct URL to your video (something like https://support.wistia.com/medias/64jchp8ot0) that is able to be shared on most social sites.

-Stats - In Wistia, stats can refer to either the Stats menu in your account header, or an option in the Video Actions menu for an individual video.
+Stats - In Wistia, stats can refer to either the Stats menu in your account header, or an option for an individual video on a video’s page.
 The Stats menu in the header contains three ways of looking at account-wide stats: the Trends page, the View Stream, and the Audience page.
 The individual video Stats page includes the video’s engagement graph, an overview of specific data about the video (including average engagement, total plays, and play rate), and a list of all viewers and their heatmaps.

 Thumbnail - The thumbnail is the name we use for the display frame for your video (the image that’s shown before your viewers click play).
 The thumbnail can be uploaded as a separate file for chosen from any frame in your video.
 You can change the thumbnail in the Appearance tab of the Customize panel.

 Total plays - Total plays is a measurement of the total number of times a given video was played.
 This means that a viewer either pressed play, or the video was set to autoplay.
 Total plays are listed on the individual video stats page.

 Trends page - The Trends page is located under the Stats header in your Wistia account.
 Trends offers you a high-level view of the video stats across your account, and a project basis.